 #12.
 Say no to the straw

 Hong Kong loves to put a straw in everything.
-I honestly have never been so assaulted by straws as what I have been in my six years here.
-While I get that a lot of this has to do with hygiene etc after SARS, there is just no reason to be using plastic straws anymore.
+I honestly have never been so assaulted by straws as what I have been in my eight years here.
+While I get that a lot of this has to do with hygiene etc, there is just no reason to be using plastic straws anymore.
 Grab a few bamboo straws from Bamboa to keep in your bag, or opt for some stainless steel straws from Plastic-Free HK who even offer fat ones for the bubble tea obsessed (now, what to do about those plastic cups…).
 And don’t forget to always, always, always say “no straw” before you order any drink.
-The cool people over at Plastic-Free HK even made a great video if you’re not sure how to say it in Cantonese (see above.)
+The cool people over at Plastic-Free HK even made a great video if you’re not sure how to say it in Cantonese (see here.)

 #13.
 Take your own shopping bag

 To reduce single-plastic in Hong Kong, shops are required to charge a 50-cent fee.
 While it’s great that HK has charges for plastic bags as mandatory, frankly we think they should be banned altogether, or all shops should have to switch to paper.
 In the meantime, there is no excuse for not taking your own shopping bag.
 You can pick up reusable bags at most supermarkets to carry in your handbag in case of emergency, or if you’re heading out for a big shop, be sure to take your backpack!